-People with sickle cell disease or thalassaemia who receive regular transfusions, are exposed to iron overload which can result in toxicity to organs and death.
+People with sickle cell disease or thalassaemia, who receive regular transfusions, are exposed to iron overload that can result in toxicity to organs and death.
 Iron chelation therapy is used to prevent or treat iron overload, but it can be a demanding regimen, and have unwanted side effects.
-There are three types of iron chelators being used to treat iron overload: deferoxamine given subcutaneously (by injecting a drug into the tissue layer between the skin and the muscle); and two agents that are taken orally, deferiprone and deferasirox.
+There are three types of iron chelators being used to treat iron overload: deferoxamine given subcutaneously (by injecting a drug into the tissue layer between the skin and the muscle), and two agents that are taken orally, deferiprone and deferasirox.

 There was no evidence on intervention strategies for different age groups.

 We found that there was an unusually high adherence rate to all drugs and combinations of drugs in all the trials.
 This may be because participants may have been selected based on their ability to stick to medication regimens.
 Also, adherence may increase in trial participants when there is a higher level of clinician involvement in care.

 We concluded that real-world randomised and non-randomised trials, run in both the community and in clinics, are needed to examine a variety of proven and unproven strategies that may be useful for increasing adherence to iron chelation therapy.

 Two trials assessed non-medication interventions: one six-month trial of medication management reported very little usable data, and we cannot be certain of the impact of the intervention.
 The other trial assessing an education intervention was unbalanced, and the data did not allow a good comparison, therefore we were unable to use it.